alisdairjsmyth/homebridge-ambiclimate/README.md

 [Ambi Climate](https://www.ambiclimate.com/) plugin for [homebridge](https://www.npmjs.com/package/homebridge).
 This plugin presently supports:
 * Current Temperature (implementation of Temperature Sensor Service)
 * Current Relative Humidity (Implementation of Humidity Sensor Service)
-* Turn On/Off (Implementation of Switch) - turning a device on, puts into Comfort mode
+* Turn On/Off (Implementation of Switch) - where "off" and "on" modes are configurable

 as such each physical device appears within HomeKit Apps as three logical devices with the same name.